 The knee is one of the largest and most complicated joints of the body.
-It is used for everything from standing up, sitting, to walking, running, etc. It’s a weight-bearing joint that straightens, bends, twists and rotates.
-All this motion increases your risk of acute or overuse knee injuries.
+Although it seems like a relatively simple hinge joint which just bends and straightens, there is in fact a lot of complex biomechanics that takes place at this joint.
+The knee is used for everything from standing up, sitting, walking, running, landing etc. It’s a weight-bearing joint that straightens, bends, twists and rotates.
+All this motion can make the knee susceptible to acute or overuse injury.

 Knee injuries can broadly be placed in three categories:

 Owing to the high complexity and numerous structures situated in and around the knee, there can be numerous factors which may contribute to pain and/or discomfort.
 Knee issues are commonly broken down further based on where the pain is in relation to the local anatomy.

 Anterior knee pain refers to symptom development in the front and central regions of the knee and can be attributed to numerous conditions including patellofemoral joint pain, Osgood-Schlatter’s, Infrapatellar fat pad impingement, pre-patellar bursitis and quadriceps/patellar tendinopathy to name a few that are commonly seen across out clinics at Pure Physiotherapy.

 Most anterior knee pain symptoms tend to arise from overuse/overload injuries from a sudden increase in activity or from muscle weakness/imbalance.
 As previously outlined, the knee is a complex joint and there are a multitude of symptoms which can develop which makes it difficult to ascertain all the factors contributing to the onset of symptoms.